When was the Early Career Advisory Panel established and how does it function within the Biochemical Society?

-What are the ECAP aims for the FEBS Junior Sections?
+What are the ECAP aims for the FEBS Junior Section?

-ECAP wishes to work together with the FEBS Junior Sections to support and connect early career bioscientists across Europe and the whole world.
+ECAP wishes to work together with the FEBS Junior Section to support and connect early career bioscientists across Europe and the whole world.

-On behalf of the Biochemical Society and ECAP, I would like to encourage other Societies to establish their respective junior sections.
-Junior sections provide fantastic means to directly engage with your early career members, to support them and to ensure that you remain constantly aware of their needs and concerns.
+On behalf of the Biochemical Society and ECAP, I would like to encourage other Societies to establish their respective Junior Sections.
+Junior Sections provide fantastic means to directly engage with your early career members, to support them and to ensure that you remain constantly aware of their needs and concerns.

 Creating a new Junior Section?

 If you are interested in creating a new Junior Section in your Society, or consolidate an existing one, we encourage you to read the posts and watch the videos from the other Junior Sections (Junior-GBM, ÖGMBT’s Young Life Scientists Austria (YLSA), SIB Sezione Giovani, Young NVBMB, HDBMB Young Scientists’ Forum, and SEBBM Junior Consuls).
 And if your Society already has a Junior Section, please get in touch!

 Help us spread the word about the FEBS Junior Section by sharing our post on Junior Sections and overview video in your country and research community.
 Thank you!

 Join the FEBS Network today